tooevangelist/paysuper-dashboard/README.md

 💳 | **Payment processing.** [Billing Server](https://github.com/paysuper/paysuper-billing-server) is a micro-service that provides with any payment processing business logic.

 ***

+## Features

+* A nice looking dashboard with graph and key metrics.
+* Detailed statistics for each transaction.
+* Transparent payout calculation.
+* Reports like `Live Transaction`, `Country Distribution`, `Revenue By Client`, `Items Sales` and more to come.
+* Export all reports to PDF, XLSX or CSV format for a period.

 ## Table of Contents